cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/_index.md

 ### Hardware Compatibility List

-<span id="src-8362527_indexterm-8276DDF95B65CCB943B2DB06106F0DD5">You
-can find the most up-to-date
+You can find the most up-to-date hardware compatibility list (HCL) [here](http://cumulusnetworks.com/hcl/).
-</span><span id="src-8362527_indexterm-DD8C5327E1108E16338A81BBD56EA0FC">hardware
-</span>compatibility list (HCL) [here](http://cumulusnetworks.com/hcl/).
 Use the HCL to confirm that your switch model is supported by Cumulus Networks.
 The HCL is updated regularly, listing products by port configuration, manufacturer, and SKU part number.

 {{%notice tip%}}